 Kelly McGillick

 Sessions are comfortable and non-invasive.
-You sit in a chair wearing a lightweight headset while watching a screen that responds to your brain activity.
+You sit in a chair wearing a lightweight headset while watching an interactive screen that responds to your brain activity.

-Neurofeedback is non-invasive and generally well tolerated because it works by training brain activity rather than introducing medication or stimulation.
+Prism is non-invasive and well tolerated.
+It works by training brain activity rather than introducing medication or stimulation.

 Interventional Psychiatry of Philadelphia creates individualized approaches for patients based on their unique history.
 Our mission is to provide high quality care for those suffering with mental health issues in a way that is personalized, individualized, and sets people up for success.